-A clear goal for your overall email marketing campaign as well as each email you send will go a long way in making your emails worth your subscribers’ while.
-You don’t want to send out emails for the sake of sending emails; this will be clearly felt by subscribers, who may be put off by content that isn’t valuable to them.
+A clear goal for your overall email marketing campaign — as well as each email you send — will go a long way in making your emails worth your subscribers’ while.
+You don’t want to send out emails for the sake of sending emails; subscribers will likely be put off by content that isn’t valuable to them.

 With email marketing, the best way to retain your customers is to be consistent in your sending habits and let subscribers know what to expect.
-If you send a burst of five emails every few months, or three emails every day, your subscribers could get annoyed and unsubscribe.
+If you send a burst of five emails every few months or three emails every day, your subscribers could get annoyed and unsubscribe.

 Set and stick to a regular posting schedule.
 Many email marketing services have scheduling features to make this effortless, even allowing you to schedule emails months in advance.